Bastle house: Characteristics

 Bastle houses have many characteristics in common with military blockhouses, the main difference being that a bastle was intended primarily as a family dwelling, instead of a pure fortification.
+Hence bastle houses generally lacked features for active defence, such as battlements or gunloops, their purpose merely being to hold out against a sudden raid by lightly-armed reivers or moss-troopers.

-Many bastle houses survive today; their construction ensured that they would last a very long time, but most are either ruined or much altered for use as residences or farm buildings.
+Many bastle houses survive today due to their durable stone construction, but most are either ruined or much altered for use as residences or farm buildings.
 They may be seen on both sides of the Anglo-Scottish border.
 Some well-preserved examples are Thropton Pele, Hole Bastle, Woodhouses Bastle and Black Middens Bastle.
+The Gatehouse gazetteer lists 571 possible bastles in England, though some of these have disappeared entirely.
+Where bastle houses are heavily ruined, their remains can be difficult to distinguish from peel towers.